what is white gold

 10K 41.7% gold + 58.3% alloys Very durable but has less gold content Budget-friendly jewellery

-9K 37.5% gold + 62.5% alloys Cheapest, very durable Common in Europe
+9K 37.5% gold + 62.5% alloys Cheapest and very durable Common in Europe

 Better 14K or 18K White Gold?